jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

 ## Linear Algebra

-**What/Why:** The math of vectors and matrices—how data is stored, transformed, and analyzed.
-Underlies all data representations (tables, images, word embeddings), and powers most machine learning algorithms.
+**What:** The math of vectors and matrices—how data is stored, transformed, and analyzed.
+**Why:** Underlies all data representations (tables, images, word embeddings), and powers most machine learning algorithms.

 ### Scalars and Vectors